mramerican/foundation/wp-content/plugins/webp-converter-for-media/readme.txt

 	return '/';
 } );`

-After setting the filters go to `Settings -> WebP Converter` in the admin panel and click the `Save Changes` button. `.htaccess` files with appropriate rules should be created in the directories `/uploads` and `/uploads-webpc`.
+After setting the filters go to `Settings -> Converter for Media` in the admin panel and click the `Save Changes` button. `.htaccess` files with appropriate rules should be created in the directories `/uploads` and `/uploads-webpc`.

 = How to exclude paths from converting? =